sebastianduchene/ClockstaR/README.md

 ClockstaR
 =========

-This is the home of the ClockstaR package
+This is the home of the ClockstaR package.
+Regular updates will be posted here